stab3l-admin/stab3l-docs/content/docs/provider-guide.md

 ## Conclusion

 Becoming a STAB3L provider offers a way to monetize your compute resources in a standardized, secure, and efficient manner.
-By following this guide, you can successfully register, verify your resources, mint CU tokens, and fulfill redemption requests, all while maintaining a good reputation and earning rewards.
+By following this guide, you can successfully register, verify your resources, stake them to receive sSTB tokens, and fulfill redemption requests, all while maintaining a good reputation and earning rewards.